zowe/docs-site/docs/user-guide/ze-profiles.md

 ### Associate Profile

-Zowe Explorer allows you to extend its functionality, using Zowe Explorer Extender API.
-To allow extenders to add more functionality, Zowe Explorer leverages a simple mechanism that enables to 'associate' profiles.
+Zowe Explorer allows you to extend its functionality, using Zowe Explorer Extender APIs.
+Extenders add more functionality, levaraging a simple mechanism that enables you to 'associate' profiles.
 Every Zowe Explorer profile has two types of association: "primary" and "secondary".
-While the "primary" association is `zosmf`, the "secondary" association can include the following options:
+While the "primary" association is `zosmf`, the "secondary" association includes the following options:

 * endevor
 * endevor-location